 The Bronze Tiger was originally created for use in the novel Dragon's Fist, written by Dennis O'neil and Jim Berry.
 Dennis then used the character in Richard Dragon: Kung Fu Fighter for DC Comics.
 He made his first appearance in Richard Dragon: Kung Fu Fighter #1.

-Ben appeared in the Suicide Squad from its start to finish.
+Ben appeared in Suicide Squad from its start to finish.
 Ben befriended Rick Flag and they did much together.
-The squad series ended with Ben fighting himself in the jungle which he defeats his younger self and is freed from the curse, as well as from Amanda Waller’s squad.
-Ben had a relationship with Vixen during his time on the squad.
+The squad series ended with Ben fighting himself in the jungle where he defeats his younger self and is freed from the curse, as well as from Amanda Waller’s squad.
+Ben had a romantic relationship with Vixen during his time on the squad.

 Ben later appeared in the short series Justice League Task Force when he fell in love with Gypsy.
+He officially became a member of the Justice League for a short time.
 Again it didn’t work out but he was there.
-After this appearance Ben disappeared from comics going back to his Tiger Dojo in Detroit.
+After this appearance, Ben disappeared from comics going back to his Tiger Dojo in Detroit.

 In Checkmate #6 it turns out that Rick Flagg is alive.
 Bronze Tiger goes to his prison and breaks him out in the opening scenes.
 Later Amanda pays a visit to his dojo and gets both Flagg and him to go on a mission.
-The mission turns bad but Tiger and Flagg both escape with there lives.
-The Suicide squad is restarted but in secrecy.
-They have been seen chasing after the Pied Piper and Trickster in countdown, as well as capturing super-villains in Gotham Underground.
+The mission turns bad but Tiger and Flagg both escape with their lives.
+The Suicide Squad is restarted but in secrecy.
+They have been seen chasing after the Pied Piper and Trickster in Countdown, as well as capturing supervillains in Gotham Underground.
 When gassed by Scarecrow, it is revealed that Bronze Tiger has a phobia of bugs.

 Bronze Tiger takes an active leadership role in the new Suicide Squad.